tapanit-e/7rump/README.md

-## Simple programming language based on quotes of Donald Trump
+## Turing complete programming language based on quotes of Donald Trump

 ### test script in index.html